Zack Tripp

 Zachary Tripp

-• Representing a tech company in several appeals regarding the scope and interpretation of Section 230 of the Communications Decency Act.
+• Representing a tech company in several appeals involving the application of Section 230 of the Communications Decency Act to cryptocurrency and internet gambling apps.

 • Representing Zion Williamson in a dispute between the 2019 NBA #1 draft pick and his former agent, who has asserted claims of more than $100M in damages.
-Zack helped Williamson obtain a complete win at the trial level, with a federal district court holding that the contract between Williamson and his former agent was illegal and void under the Uniform Athlete Agents Act.
+Zack helped Williamson obtain a complete win at the trial court and on appeal before the Fourth Circuit.

-• Representing the U.S. Chamber of Commerce as amicus curiae in a series of cases in the U.S. Supreme Court, including BP v.
-Baltimore, Morgan v.
-Sundance, and Badegerow v.
-Walters.
+• Representing the U.S. Chamber of Commerce as amicus curiae in a series of U.S. Supreme Court cases regarding the scope of the Federal Arbitration Act.

-• Represented Bridgestone in a significant victory in the Sixth Circuit regarding the scope and preclusive effect of a prior settlement with a nationwide class action of indirect purchasers.
+• Representing Bridgestone in a significant victory in the Sixth Circuit regarding the scope and preclusive effect of a prior settlement with a nationwide class action of indirect purchasers.

 • Representing several Rastafarian former inmates in appeals seeking to obtain money damages under the Religious Land Use and Institutionalized Persons Act, when prison officials violated their religious rights by forcibly cutting their dreadlocks.